HL7/fhir-us-ph-library/input/pagecontent/artifact-overview.md

 #### Examples: Content

-These are example instances of the Content profiles that show what data produced and consumed by systems conforming with the profiles in this library might look like.
+Example instances of the Content profiles that show what data produced and consumed by systems conforming with the profiles in this library might look like.

   * [US Public Health Composition - Eve Everywoman](Composition-us-ph-composition-example.html)
   * [US Public Health Condition Encounter Diagnosis - Eve Everywoman - Diabetes](Condition-us-ph-condition-encounter-diagnosis-diabetes.html)